 - High-quality components, among which the Ortofon 2M Red moving-magnet cartridge

-- The change of speeds has to be done manually
+- The change speed has to be done manually

 Pro-Ject Debut Carbon (DC) is a turntable designed for the audiophiles out there that like to enjoy in clear and intense sounds.
 The turntable comes in various different colours offering greater personalization which is a plus.
 More precisely, it comes in gloss-black, white, red, blue, yellow, silver, purple, green, and walnut-like mat.

 Whatever the colour, the turntable looks very sleek and its outer components’ designs perfectly add to its elegance.
 There’s the metal turntable platter that has an increased size and weight so it can perform better when the record is rotating.
 The platter comes with a black felt slipmat that prevents the record from being scratched by the platter and firmly keeping it in its position.
 Furthermore, the carbon fiber tonearm not only looks beautiful, but is also one with an upgraded quality in comparison to some of Pro-Ject’s other turntable models.
 The Pro-Ject Debut Carbon (DC)’s feet are also really worth mentioning for they add to the overall appearance of the turntable too and provide good support for the it.